cody-gawr/combine-mvvm-demo/README.md

 # ModernMVVM

 A sample project demonstrating the modern approach to building iOS apps with the MVVM architecture pattern, Combine and SwiftUI frameworks.
-The app follows unidirectional data flow and shows how to represent the UI as a reactive finite-state machine using [CombineFeedback].
+The app follows unidirectional data flow and shows how to represent the UI as a reactive finite-state machine using CombineFeedback.